-- Notwithstanding state law, under HIPAA's health provider (see 45 C.F.R. § 164.502 (g)(3)(i)).
-Privacy Rule, if a licensed health care provider reasonably believes that a minor child has been • Instances where minors can consent to their or may be subject to domestic violence, abuse, own treatment under Massachusetts law: A or neglect by a personal representative such minor may give consent for medical treatment as a parent or guardian, the provider may elect if s/he is: a parent of a child; a member of not to share information with the parent or the armed forces; pregnant; living separately guardian.
-In addition, the health care provider from parents or a guardian and managing may elect not to treat a parent or guardian as financial affairs; or suffering from a disease a minor child's "personal representative" if the dangerous to public health (see M.G.L. c.
-112 provider reasonably believes that it is in the best § 12F).
-Such minors control their personal interests of the minor child to do so (See 45 health information.
-C.F.R. § 164.502 (g)(5)). - Instances where minors are authorized to consent to substance use treatment without parent or guardian authorization: In Massachusetts, a minor, 12 years or older, found to be drug dependent by two or more physicians may consent to hospital and medical care related to the diagnosis or treatment of drug dependency without consent of a parent or guardian.
+- Instances where minors can consent to their own treatment under Massachusetts law: A minor may give consent for medical treatment if s/he is: a parent of a child; a member of the armed forces; pregnant; living separately from parents or a guardian and managing financial affairs; or suffering from a disease dangerous to public health (see M.G.L. c.
+112 § 12F).
+Such minors control their personal health information. - Instances where minors are authorized to consent to substance use treatment without parent or guardian authorization: In Massachusetts, a minor, 12 years or older, found to be drug dependent by two or more physicians may consent to hospital and medical care related to the diagnosis or treatment of drug dependency without consent of a parent or guardian.
 The parent or guardian is not responsible for payment of any care rendered under such circumstances (See M.G.L. c.
 112. § 12E).

-- Parents or guardians may agree to a confidential relationship between the minor child and the health care provider: Under 45 C.F.R. § 164.502 (g)(3)(i)(C), "a parent, guardian, or other person acting in loco parentis" may assent to an "agreement of confidentiality between a covered health care provider and the minor with respect to such health care service." - Licensed health care providers have discretion to withhold a minor's personal health information under certain circumstances:
+Parents or guardians may agree to a confidential relationship between the minor child and the health care provider: Under 45 C.F.R. § 164.502 (g)(3)(i)(C), "a parent, guardian, or other person acting in loco parentis" may assent to an "agreement of confidentiality between a covered health care provider and the minor with respect to such health care service."

+Licensed health care providers have discretion to withhold a minor's personal health information under certain circumstances: